dreal/biology/BioPSy/README.md

 BioPSy
 =======

 BioPSy is a tool that performs **parameter set synthesis** on biological models specified using the Systems Biology Markup Language (SBML) and corresponding time series data.
-BioPSy utilises the Satisfiability Modulo Theories (SMT) solver, dReal, to determine the range of acceptable parameter values within a given domain.
+BioPSy utilises the SMT solver, [dReal](https://github.com/dreal/dreal3), to determine the range of acceptable parameter values within a given domain.
 A model using parameter sets computed with BioPSy is *formally* and *numerically* guaranteed to satisfy the desired behaviour.

 Download
 ---------